QuizCure

 public static void main(String[] args) {

-//Defined integer variable name as package where package is a reserve word
+//Defined integer variable name as a package where the package is a reserved word

 int package = 10;